by Timothy P. Banse

 The first point is vitally important: Only use data specifically developed for Triple Seven FFG only.
 Restated for emphasis, use load data exactly as listed.
 Use either card or polyethylene wads measuring up to .030" in thickness to protect the base of the bullet.
 Loading density should be 100% with light compression not to exceed .100".
 HOdgdon esting shows Triple Seven performs best when the bullet just touches the powder.
 Be careful not to allow any airspace between the base of the bullet and the powder.
 Do not reduce load volume with filler wads or inert filler material such as Grits, Dacron or Grex.
 Do not heavily compress the powder charge.
 Using filler wads, inert fillers or heavy compression may cause a dangerous situation, which could cause injury and/or death to the shooter, bystanders or damage property.
 Do not create loads for cartridges not listed.
 Contact Hodgdon Powder Company for recommendations concerning other loads.

-Pyrodex works best in straight walled cases, but also works satisfactorily in bottle necked cartridges so long as certain caveats are observed.
+Pyrodex burns best in straight walled cases, but also works satisfactorily in bottle necked cartridges so long as certain caveats are observed.
 EXTREME WARNING: Never allow an air pocket in any cartridge loaded with Pyrodex.
 Load density must be 100% by light compression.
 No problem: Loaders can accomplish 100% load density in either one of two ways:

 1. Fill the case with powder to a level that provides light compression of the powder (1/16" to 1/8") when the bullet is seated.
 Similarly, bottle necked cases must be loaded in the same manner.